 Middlebury, VT 05753

-All mail and packages, including USPS, UPS, Federal Express, and DHL, are delivered to the Mail Center.
 The Mail Center recommends using UPS if a signature is required to track or insure the contents of a package.
 If you receive a package, you will receive an email to your Middlebury College email address after it has been processed.
 You will not be notified if you receive letter mail.
-Both packages and letter mail may be picked up at the Student Mail Center in the McCullough Student Center.
-The window hours are Monday – Friday, 9:00 a.m. – 4:00 p.m.
+The window hours are Monday – Friday, 10:00 a.m. – 4:00 p.m.
 You will be required to show your Middlebury ID card.

 Please note: The College cannot accept packages that arrive before the beginning of the session.
-Only first class mail and packages will be forwarded after your departure from Middlebury for up to a year.
+First class mail and packages will be returned to sender after your departure from Middlebury.
 Newspapers, magazines, and junk mail will be recycled.

 The Mailing Services office in the Freeman International Center (FIC) is the central shipping point for UPS.
 Students, faculty, and staff may ship personal packages from this office Monday through Friday, 8:30 a.m. to 2:30 p.m.
 You must have a credit card with you in order to process any type of shipment.
 Cash and checks are not accepted.
 The Mailing Service office will not accept any packages one week prior to or any time after the designated final shipping date.

-If you have problems with the registration form or with the permit payment form, please contact Fawn Torrey at email@example.com or 802.443.5201.
+If you have any problems with the parking portal, please contact firstname.lastname@example.org.